Kingxukai/linux/Documentation/networking/phonet.rst

 Low-level datagram protocol
 ---------------------------

-Applications can send Phonet messages using the Phonet datagram socket protocol from the PF_PHONET family.
+Applications can send Phonet messages using the woke Phonet datagram socket protocol from the woke PF_PHONET family.
 Each socket is bound to one of the 2^10 object IDs available, and can send and receive packets with any other peer.